amaiya/onprem/MSWindows.md

 4. Activate virtual environment: `.venv\Scripts\activate`.
 You can optionally append `C:\Users\<username\.venv\Scripts` to `Path` environment variable, so that you only need to type `activate` to enter virtual environment in the future.
 5. Install PyTorch:
    - For CPU: `pip install torch torchvision torchaudio`
-   - For GPU (if you do happen to have a GPU and have installed an NVIDIA driver ): `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124`
+   - For GPU (if you do happen to have a GPU and have installed an [up-to-date NVIDIA driver](https://www.nvidia.com/en-us/drivers/) ): `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124`
      - Run the following at Python prompt to verify things are working.
 (The PyTorch binaries ship with all CUDA runtime dependencies and you don't need to locally install a CUDA toolkit or cuDNN, as long as NVIDIA driver is installed.)
 	   ```python
 	   In [1]: import torch